Anais Angeline

 Anais Anne Lise Angeline (born 18 April 1999) is a Mauritian para athlete.
-She represented Mauritus at the 2020 and 2024 Summer Paralympics.
+She represented Mauritius at the 2020 and 2024 Summer Paralympics.

 Career

-Mauritian represented Mauritus at the 2024 Summer Paralympics and finished in sixth place in the long jump T37 event.
+Angeline represented Mauritius at the 2024 Summer Paralympics and finished in sixth place in the long jump T37 event.
 She competed at the 2025 World Para Athletics Championships and won a silver medal in the long jump T37 event.